House on the Embankment: Present day

 The building has 505 apartments (some used as offices), a theater, a movie theater, restaurants, retail stores and an Azbuka Vkusa supermarket, not dissimilar to the situation when it was originally built.
 Although other areas of the city have much more luxurious apartments, the apartments in the House on the Embankment are still sought after and very expensive because of their location and the prestige associated with the building.
-Apart from the descendants of the former Soviet elite, the building also home to pop stars, film producers, cultural figures and expats.
+Apart from the descendants of the former Soviet elite, the building is also home to pop stars, film producers, cultural figures and expats.
 A small museum was opened in 1989 on the first floor of the building, containing exhibits about its history, as well as providing a more general social history of the 1930s and 1940s.
 There are 25 memorial plaques on the facade of the building.
-From 2001 to 2011 an 8-metre high Mercedes Benz logo was placed on the roof (as advertising).
+From 2001 to 2011 an 8-metre high Mercedes-Benz logo was placed on the roof (as advertising).